 HR and legal information and guidance relating to employers in the financial services industry.

-HR and legal information and guidance relating to local authority employers.
+HR and legal information, news and guidance relating to local authority employers.

-HR and legal information and guidance relating to employers in the health sector.
+HR and legal information, news and guidance relating to employers in the health sector.

-HR and legal information and guidance relating to employers in the police service.
+HR and legal information, news and guidance relating to employers in the police service.

-Updated to include information on the FCA's proposals for the recording of telephone conversations and e-communications under MiFID II.
+Updated to include information on the FCA's findings on the implementation of the rules on research unbundling.

-HR and legal information and guidance relating to specific industry sectors: financial services, health, local authority and police.
+HR and legal information, news and guidance relating to specific industry sectors.